-Stuffed Acorn Squash with Buckwheat, Cranberries, Apples & Pecans, Drizzled with Creamy Dressing.
-The mixture of tangy flavours in this recipe will pleasantly surprise you and everyone who will have a bite.
+Stuffed Acorn Squash with Buckwheat, Cranberries, Apples, and Pecans, Drizzled with Creamy Dressing.
+The mixture of tangy flavors in this recipe will pleasantly surprise you and everyone who will have a bite.
 Just make sure you make enough because your guests will be asking for more.

-Altough I am busy baking cookies, I had to make sure I have a new savory recipe as well.
+Although I am busy baking cookies, I have to make sure I have a new savory recipe as well.
 Therefore I made this delicious Stuffed Acorn Squash with buckwheat and other goodies.
 I only made one squash to test the recipe, however, since it turned out delicious, I will be making more.

-Isn’t it exciting eating such a yummy food and knowing how good is for you at the same time?
-I must admit, this is one of the reasons why I decided to become vegan recipe creator.
-There is lots of vegan recipes out there but if you ask “are vegan recipes healthy?”
-Well the answer is not that simple.
+Isn’t it exciting to eat such yummy food and know how good is for you at the same time?
+I must admit, this is one of the reasons why I decided to become a vegan recipe creator.
+There are lots of vegan recipes out there but if you ask “Are vegan recipes healthy?”
+Well, the answer is not that simple.

-Nevertheless, if you are having questions about vegan/plant based diet, please feel free to message me.
-In the meantime, have a wonderful Holidays and thank you for visiting!
+Nevertheless, if you have questions about a vegan/plant-based diet, please feel free to message me.
+You can also read my latest articles that may answer some of your questions about veganism.
+In the meantime, have a wonderful Holiday, and thank you for visiting!

 STUFFED ACORN SQUASH